insulation and r-value for commercial roofs

 1. Install a single-ply roofing system

-A single-ply roofing system (TPO or EPDM) has a 0.24-0.33 R-value with a typical installed thickness level, therefore you’ll need a considerable thickness of insulation to get you to an R-30.
+A single-ply roofing system (TPO or EPDM) has a 0.24-0.33 R-value with a typical installed thickness level; therefore, you’ll need a considerable thickness of insulation to achieve an R-30.

-Polyiso is a great choice for insulation due to its price and performance, and with an R-value of 5.5, you would need to install almost 6 inches to hit the R-30 mark.
+Polyiso is a great choice for insulation due to its price and performance.
+With an R-value of 5.5, you would need to install almost 6 inches to hit the R-30 mark.

 Install your single-ply over the polyiso insulation and you’re compliant.